Behavior near the extinction time for systems of differential equations with sublinear dissipation terms: Introduction

-The main result can be briefly described as follows postponing the accurate assumptions on $A$, $H$ and $G$.
-Given a solution $y(t)$ of \eqref{yReq} with the extinction time $T_*$, that is, $y(t)\ne 0$ before $T_*$, and $y(t)\to 0$ as $t\to T_*^-$.
-Then $y(t)$ behaves exactly like $(T_*-t)^{1/\alpha}\xi_*$ as time $t\to T_*^-$, where $\xi_*$ is an eigenvector of $A$.
-Note that the existence of the extinction time is guaranteed under the small nonzero initial data condition, see Theorem \ref{mustdie} below.
-The proof will make use and adapt the techniques from \cite{FS84a,H7}.
+The current paper considers the opposite scenario when the function $H$ in \eqref{yReq} has a negative degree $-\alpha$.
+In this case, many solutions start out with nonzero values and then become zero at a finite time.
+Such time is called the \textit{extinction time}.
+Our goal is to describe the behavior of these solutions near this extinction time.
+The main result can be briefly described as follows.
+Under appropriate assumptions, any solution $y(t)$ of \eqref{yReq} with the extinction time $T_*$ behaves exactly like $(T_*-t)^{1/\alpha}\xi_*$ as time $t\to T_*^-$, where $\xi_*$ is an eigenvector of $A$.
+It is worth mentioning that the existence of the extinction time is guaranteed under the small nonzero initial data condition, see Theorem \ref{mustdie} below.
+Our proof will make use and adapt the techniques from \cite{FS84a,H7}.
 In particular, the recent perturbation method in \cite{H7} will be utilized.
 This method is needed to deal with the nonlinear dissipation in our problem.
-It is different from previous work for equations with linear dissipations.
-The mentioned perturbation method will be implemented successfully in this paper for the study of the asymptotic behavior near the finite extinction time, instead of at time infinity as in \cite{H7}.
+It will be implemented successfully in this paper for the study of the asymptotic behavior near the finite extinction time, instead of at time infinity as in \cite{H7}.
+The obtained result, in addition to its merits for ODE, also gives hints to a type of results that may be expected for general nonlinear PDE of the similar structure.